chiragferwani/SortScape/README.md

 # SortScape

 Welcome to SortScape - a visual sorting algorithm project.
-This project showcases various sorting algorithms such as Bubble Sort, Selection Sort, Insertion Sort, and more, using interactive visualizations.
+This project showcases various sorting algorithms such as Bubble Sort, Selection Sort, Quick Sort, and more, using interactive visualizations.

 ## Features